Who loves iced coffee?!

 Pop it right into your coconut milk, and turn on the stove, bringing it to a simmer.
 Heat over medium-low heat and stir vanilla bean in thoroughly.
 Remove from the heat, and then pour in your sweetened condensed milk.
 Stir well until they’re completely mixed.

 Remove from the heat, and let cool.
-Transfer into a container to store in the fridge, or pour it right in your coffee once it’s cool!
+Transfer into a container to store in the fridge.
 (Note: the cream will separate when it cools.
 Yes, it looks gross, but just give it a shake and you’re fine!)
+It should last about 10 days.
+You can make this the night you make your cold brew, so it’s waiting for you in the morning!